 What happens if I am late to my first mentoring session?

-If you are running late to your first mentoring session, you should contact your peer group through the ‘Chatter’ function in the my.uniLife app.
-Once contacting them, you can try to find where exactly they are meeting so you can join them.
+If you are running late to your first mentoring session, you should contact your peer mentor and group through the ‘Chatter’ function in the my.uniLife app.
+You can then join the virtual session when you are able to.

 Can I stay in touch with my peer mentor after the Melbourne Peer Mentor Program finishes?